 "A Comprehensive Source for Mission furniture, Mission Lighting, Accessories & More.
 All in the Mission, Arts & Crafts Tradition."

 Factory made reproduction furniture and lighting.
 Good quality for factory-made furniture.
-Some is unique.
+Some are unique.
 We don't know of anyplace else to buy an Arts & Crafts billiard table lamp.

 Organic Design Operatives